 If you have osteoarthritis in your hips and/or knees, you may find everyday activities and sports such as running difficult.
 Keep in mind that it's not a good idea to go running with no cartilage in your knee or hip — this will lead to more pain.

 Read more: Knee Pain on the Outside of the Knee

 Talk to your doctor to set up a X-ray or MRI in order to fully assess your situation.
 If your osteoarthritis (OA) is severe enough, you may need to stop running for a while.
 In some cases you may need to go through a period of physical therapy or even have surgery first to relieve your symptoms.
 Get your symptoms properly diagnosed to make sure that running will not make your arthritis worse.

-According to the Arthritis Foundation, there are some general guidelines to help you manage your osteoarthritis so you can get back to the activities you enjoy such as running.
+Home remedies can help manage your osteoarthritis so you can get back to the activities you enjoy, such as running.
 Talk with your doctor or physical therapist about using a brace.
 A proper brace can help to support your joints and take the pressure off so you can run.
 Losing any excess weight will also help to reduce the strain on your joints when you run.
-Taking anti-inflammatory medication and using heat and ice therapy may also help you to manage your symptoms.
+Tips on running with osteoarthritis include taking anti-inflammatory medication and using heat and ice therapy to help you to manage your symptoms.

 Try a Different Surface

 According to the Arthritis Foundation, some surfaces are better than others to run on, especially if you are living with osteoarthritis.
 They place the following surfaces in order from best to run on to worst to run on: grass, wood chips, dirt, synthetic track, treadmill, asphalt, sand and then concrete, which they claim is about 10 times harder than asphalt.
 In addition, you may want to cross train.
 Try deep water running during which you wear a special flotation device that keeps you upright and your feet off the bottom of the pool.
 You then mimic the motions of running with your arms and legs.
 You get a workout similar to running but without the stress.